ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/README.md

 - We don't have data on other important factors that may impact the users' sleep cycles.
 A few of those factors might include age, chronic ailments or sleep disorders, and medications being taken by the users.

+---

-## Data Cleaning
+### Data Cleaning

-- Upon inspection, many of the CSV files used non-uniform date-time formats, which would prove problematic when trying to import the files into a SQL database.
-To correct this, I decided to use the Pandas library in Python to perform our initial data cleaning.
+Upon inspection, many of the CSV files used non-uniform date-time formats, which would prove problematic when trying to import the files into a SQL database.
+To correct this, the Pandas library in Python was used to perform our initial data cleaning.
 Here is an example of the script that was ran on each file:

 ![data_cleaning.png](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/images/data_cleaning.png)

-- Looking through our various files, I saw that the only completely shared data that could be used to build a relational database (apart from the timestamps) were the unique user IDs, but none of the files contained those IDs as unique values (which could be used as Primary Keys within the SQL database).
-For this purpose, I created a seperate file with only unique User IDS that I could use as a master key to unify the data files.
+Looking through our various files, it seemed that the only completely shared data that could be used to build a relational database (apart from the timestamps) were the unique user IDs, but none of the files contained those IDs as unique values (which could be used as Primary Keys within the SQL database).
+For this purpose, a seperate file with only unique User IDS was generated, to use as a master key to unify the data files.

-- I created a local PostgreSQL database to house the data with the following [schema](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/schema.sql):
+We created a local PostgreSQL database to house the data with the following [schema](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/schema.sql):

 ![schema_small.png](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/images/schema_small.png)

-- Once all files had been successfully imported to the SQL database, I started joining tables with similar time measurements with SQL queries:
+Once all files had been successfully imported to the SQL database, I started joining tables with similar time measurements with SQL queries:

 ![sql_query.png](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/images/sql_query.png)

+---

 ## Analyzing the Data in R